-Clear Span Structures Maximize Interior Useable Space
+Free Span Structures Maximize Interior Useable Space

-The clear span design of our engineered fabric structures mean there are no internal posts, pillars, columns, or beams.
+The free span design of our engineered fabric structures mean there are no internal posts, pillars, columns, or beams.
 The high ceilings and unobstructed design of our fabric building’s interior maximizes useable space.
 There is plenty of clearance for storage of strangely shaped equipment or machinery such as a helicopter or crushing equipment, in addition to more stacking space if the building is used for warehousing.
 The absence of internal pillars or posts in a fabric building also creates the most floor space for operational use.

 Most brick-and-mortar buildings require rigid support posts inside to support the heavier roofing materials.
 Pillars or columns, and sometimes additional beam supports are necessary to keep the roof from collapsing.
 Since fabric buildings are lightweight and made from materials that don’t require this kind of support, there is no need for internal posts or columns.